 All my life, I’ve been like a cat.
 I’ve never needed too much of anyone’s time or attention, and start to become very cranky when someone demands to see too much of me.
 This revolves around every aspect of my life.
 At work, my mind is allowed to wander, and I make good use of it.
 This extends to personal relationships, too.
 I had next-door neighbors who wanted to see me after school.
 I didn’t want to see them.
 At all.
-It wasn’t against them.
+It was nothing against them.
 They’re great people, but that whole ‘every day’ thing really grates on my nerves.
+There is no one I wish to see ‘every’ day.
 Same applied to my girlfriends, too.
 I frequently need time away from things, no matter what they are.
 I moved a lot as a kid, before the age of the internet.
 Maybe that has something to do with it.

 For the sake of comparison, RPGMaker says I’ve been working on DtD for roughly 170 hours total.
 That’s a month at a normal job, stretched over the past 19 months.
 In that time, I’ve also made skits for this year’s /v/GAs, played roughly 200 hours of TF2, 110 hours of CS:GO, beat Pokemon Y, got 30 Perfects in Rhythm Heaven, and finished two anime series, and started at least 2 others.
 I love this project deeply, but it’s still only one facet of my life.
 Now that it’s completion is dawning, I feel like I’ve given birth.
 You give this project a little time here, a little attention there, and it just grows on you.